-One of the best known brands in diabetes gear is FreeStyle, made by Abbott Diabetes Care.
-Traditional fingerstick glucose meters and test strips have been their bread and butter for more than two decades, long before the company launched its innovative FreeStyle Libre “flash” continuous glucose monitor in the United States in 2017.
+One of the best-known brands in diabetes gear is FreeStyle, made by Abbott Diabetes Care.
+Traditional fingerstick glucose meters and test strips have been their bread and butter for over 2 decades, long before the company launched its innovative FreeStyle Libre “flash” continuous glucose monitor in the United States in 2017.

-Abbott’s FreeStyle Lite fingerstick glucose meters (two models) and the long-established FreeStyle Lite test strips have been available in the United States for many years, recognizable by the little butterfly displayed on the boxes and on each individual test strip.
+Abbott’s FreeStyle Lite fingerstick glucose meters (two models) and FreeStyle Lite test strips have been available in the United States for many years, recognizable by the little butterfly displayed on the boxes and each test strip.

-DiabetesMine has compiled this guide to FreeStyle Lite products in the United States: key features, pros and cons, accuracy, user feedback, and where to buy.
+Read on for our guide to FreeStyle Lite products in the United States, including key features, pros and cons, accuracy, user feedback, and where to buy.

 Available since 2007, this is one of the top-selling brands of glucose fingerstick meters available in the United States.